How To Make Hip Hop: 11 Essential Tips!

 Check out these savvy tips to help you humanize your drums!

-The secret to a fat sounding bass is saturation.
+One secret to a thick 808 bass is saturation.

 But before we get into that, the first step is to make sure you know how to create an 808 from scratch.
 If you don’t know how you should check out this free “Making 808s 101” tutorial on YouTube.